 Gout should be suspected in patients with acute mono- or oligoarticular arthritis, particularly older adults or those with other risk factors.
 Podagra and recurrent instep inflammation are particularly suggestive.
 Previous attacks that began explosively and resolved spontaneously are also characteristic.
 Similar symptoms can result from the following:

 Palindromic rheumatism is characterized by acute, recurrent attacks of inflammation in or near one or occasionally several joints with spontaneous resolution; pain and erythema can be as severe as in gout.
 Attacks subside spontaneously and completely in 1 to 3 days.
 Such attacks may herald the onset of RA, and rheumatoid factor tests can help in differentiation; they are positive in about 50% of patients (these tests are positive in 10% of gouty patients also).

 Synovial fluid analysis:

 If acute gouty arthritis is suspected, arthrocentesis and synovial fluid analysis should be done at the initial presentation.
 A typical recurrence in a patient with known gout does not mandate arthrocentesis, but it should be done if there is any question of the diagnosis or if the patient's risk factors or any clinical characteristics suggest infectious arthritis.
 Synovial fluid analysis can confirm the diagnosis by identifying needle-shaped, strongly negatively birefringent urate crystals that are free in the fluid or engulfed by phagocytes.
-Synovial fluid during attacks has inflammatory characteristics (see see Microscopic Examination of Crystals in Joints), usually 2,000 to 100,000 WBCs/μL, with > 80% polymorphonuclear WBCs.
+Synovial fluid during attacks has inflammatory characteristics (see Table 1: Microscopic Examination of Crystals in Joints), usually 2,000 to 100,000 WBCs/μL, with > 80% polymorphonuclear WBCs.
 These findings overlap considerably with infectious arthritis, which must be excluded by Gram stain and culture.